joshglenn/react-native-wiki/Roadmap.md

 * Faster app reloads during development.
 Owners: [cpojer](https://twitter.com/cpojer).
 ETA: March
     * We'll focus on rewriting packager internals and building updatable bundles so that in development mode only the changed files have to be sent to the device.
 * Better templates for creating new apps.
-Owner: [Martin Konicek](https://twitter.com/martinkonicek).
-ETA: March
+Owner: [Héctor Ramos](https://twitter.com/hectorramos).
+ETA: June
     * Xcode, for example, lets you create a new app with stack or tab navigation via UI.
 It should be easy to do this in React Native too.
-    * This is now available, but has not yet been documented.
+    * [Martin Konicek](https://twitter.com/martinkonicek) has already implemented this and it is now available, but we have yet to write documentation.
+Héctor is working on some default templates.
 * A new React Native tutorial.
 Owner: [Héctor Ramos](https://twitter.com/hectorramos).
 ETA: June
     * Currently there is a tutorial but it is doing double duty as reference material because it doesn't really read linearly.
 The idea of this new tutorial is to take you through building a reasonable sample app.